Want to spend less on motorcycle insurance?

 This is a motorcycle with decent suspension travel, a wide low seat, and a classic Italian utilitarian styling which is gorgeous.
-Even though it has a 411cc engine, the power figures are a bit low, producing about only 24 HP.
+Though it has a 411cc engine and the power figures are a bit low, producing about only 24 HP.

 View specs and more info on RoyalEnfield

 Weight: 476.3 pounds.
 Includes all necessary materials and fluids to operate correctly with a full tank of fuel and tool kit.

 If we were to compare what this machine has to offer against the big guns like BMW and KTM, you might be surprised that it offers a decent bang for the buck.

 Although you get only a 17-inch rim on the Versys 650, it still manages to prove itself if you are a skilled rider with just the right set up.

 BMW G310 GS